Viewing this page on your device?

 Rolling small balls:

-Again, I isolate the 3 handwriting fingers and then those 3 fingers work together to roll small balls.
+Again, I isolate the tripod fingers and then those 3 fingers work together to roll small balls.

 The last activity of rolling small balls with 3 fingers, can be very tricky for a child who has poor fine motor skills, so give lots of encouragement and praise.

-If you roll the balls yourself with your non-dominant hand, you may get a feel of how demanding this task can be!
+If you roll the balls yourself with your non-dominant hand (which is usually less skilled than your dominant hand), you may get a feel of how demanding this task can be!

 Have fun using playdough to fit a theme...